PawelGozdz/Project-21-Investors/HOW_TO.md

 ********
 assets issue
-Some links dont work, as there is no "." before "/assets".
-The "." needs to be put manually.
-    css link
-    script links at the bottom
-In sub-folder index.html, that needs to be "../assets" for the above 3.

 I css file, bg-image url need './assets/' needs to be removed and replaced to start with '../'